godotengine/godot-docs/tutorials/scripting/cpp/gdextension_cpp_example.rst

     There is one exception to this: extensions targeting Godot 4.0 will **not** work with Godot 4.1 and later (see :ref:`updating_your_gdextension_for_godot_4_1`).

-    GDExtensions will not work in older versions of Godot (only Godot 4 and up).

 .. note::

     Branches of specific GDExtension API versions are no longer provided individually.
 Instead, you should select the version of the